highcharts-for-python/highcharts-maps/docs/api/_module_structure.rst

   class definitions you can do fairly easily using the module organization and naming conventions used in the library.

+  *This is the recommended best practice to maximize performance*.

   In the root of the ``highcharts_maps`` library you can find universally-shared class definitions, like :mod:`.metaclasses <highcharts_maps.metaclasses>` which contains the :class:`HighchartsMeta <highcharts_maps.metaclasses.HighchartsMeta>`